NitorCreations/nameless-deploy-tools/docs/template-processing.md

 client side functionality that greatly improves the usability and modularisation of stacks and serverless projects.
 The flow of the prosessing is roughly as follows:

-* Resolve ndt parameters from `infra*.properties` files along the path to the template
+* Resolve ndt parameters from `*.properties` files along the path to the template.
+The properties files are processed in the following order starting at the root of the workspace and continuing to the component level and subcomponent:
+    - `branch.properties`
+    - `[current-branch].properties`
+    - `infra.properties`
+    - `infra-[current-branch].properties`
+* Properties resolved later in the process override ones resolved earlier
 * Expand and resolve the parameter section for the template to get all the parameters actually in use in the template
 * Expand the rest of the template verifying all parameter references